grafana/grafana/docs/sources/panels/visualizations/annotations.md

 Use the query filter to create a list of annotations from all dashboards in your organization or the current dashboard in which this panel is located.
 It has the following options:

 * All dashboards - List annotations from all dashboards in the current organization.
-* This dashboard - Limit the annotions list to annotations on the same dashboard in which the annotation list panel appears
+* This dashboard - Limit the list to the annotations on the current dashboard.

 ### Time Range